kumatch/php-keystore/README.md

 $filename = "/path/to/output.jpg";

 $storage->export($key, $filename);
-// outputs a value to export file path.
+// outputs a value to file path.
 ```